Why Is Strength Training Important?

 More importantly, the combination, resistance training (RT) was more effective than endurance training (ET) or combination of RT and ET, particularly when progressive training volume of 2-to-3 sets for 6-to-10 reps at an intensity of ≥75% 1RM, utilizing whole body and free-weight exercises, at altering body compositional measures (ES* of 0.47, 0.30, and 0.40 for loss of BM, FM, and retention of FFM respectively) and reducing total cholesterol (ES = 0.85), triglycerides (ES = 0.86) and low-density lipoproteins (ES = 0.60).
 Additionally RT was more effective at reducing fasting insulin levels (ES = 3.5) than ET or ET and RT.”

 *For those that might not know ES = Effect Size

 Basically resistance training in combination with dietary changes was by far the best option for weight loss.

-Perhaps even more surprisingly, was the a negative energy diet alone was not particularly effective in creating body composition changes or changing biomarkers of metabolic issues (like insulin sensitivity).
+Perhaps even more surprisingly, was that a negative energy diet alone was not particularly effective in creating body composition changes or changing biomarkers of metabolic issues (factors like insulin sensitivity).

 Just goes to show you that diet might not actually be 80% of the equation as is so cliche in today’s diet/exercise culture…

-This is perhaps our longest held understanding of strength training and why it’s been a staple of sports performance improvement since the 50’s.
+This is perhaps our longest held understanding of strength training and why it’s been a staple within sports performance improvement since the 50’s.

 Of course, this bodes well for the sport of life too.